JStw/jstw.github.io/content/blog/serverless-api-with-lambda-part-3/index.md

 ---
-title: Create a Serverless API with AWS - Part 3
+title: Serverless App with AWS in ReactJS, using Lambda & API Gateway - Final part
 date: "2020-05-31T11:12:03.284Z"
 description: "How to create a serverless API in AWS - Part 3 (The API Gateway)"
 ---

 Hey hello there!
 If you didn't read the previous post, I suggest you to [read it](./../serverless-api-with-lambda-part-2) before continuing.
-If you did, perfect, let's go ;)
+If you did, perfect, let's continue ;)

-The last part is to integrate our Lambda Functions previously created, in a API.
-AWS provides a really great service for that, which is called **API Gateway**.
+The last part is to integrate our Lambda Functions previously created, in the AWS API Gateway service.
 Find this service, by opening `Services > Networking & Content Delivery > API Gateway`.

 Let's create an API by clicking the `Create API` button.

 We have the possibility to chose some types for our API, but in this case we want to create an HTTP API.
-Let's choose the `HTTP API` (the first one).
+So let's keep the first selected option.

-Provide a name **blog-api** for example, and let's integrate all Lambdas by adding them one by one in the `Create and configure integrations` like below :
+Provide a name, **blog-api** for example, and let's integrate our Lambdas by adding them one by one in the `Create and configure integrations` like below :

 ![Integration 1](integration1.png)
 ![Integration 2](integration2.png)

-Now our Lambda are integrated, let's create our **routes** and configure it like this :
+Now our Lambdas are integrated.
+Let's create our **routes** and configure them like this :

 ![Route Config example](routeconfig1.png)